 Sarah was a young barmaid who lived with her father at 48 Twinnell Road, St Phillips in Bristol.

 Sarah was engaged to a Porter on the Great Western Railway.
 They had a turbulent relationship and argued constantly.

 A couple of days before the incident, a “few words” between the pair lead to her storming into his workplace and harangued his foreman about what a rogue he was and how she had dozens of suitors, all of a higher standing than a mere porter.

 As a result of her outburst, the Porter had written her a letter breaking off the engagement.
 When Sarah’s father learned of the letter, he punched the young man on the nose.

 On Thursday 7th May 1885, neighbours noticed Sarah was “looking depressed in spirits”.
-She was seen in her street at 11.00am on Friday 8th May and at 12.15am, Sarah “rushed to end her life by the fearful leap from the Suspension Bridge."
+She was seen in her street at 11.00am on Friday 8th May and just after midday at 12.15pm, Sarah “rushed to end her life by the fearful leap from the Suspension Bridge."